ARISE-Initiative/robomimic/docs/modules/utils.md

     }

     ```
     The function will create a mapping between observation names such as `'agentview_image'` and observation modalities such as `'rgb'`.
 The registry is stored in `OBS_MODALITIES_TO_KEYS` and can be accessed globally.
-Utility functions such as `key_is_image()` rely on this global registry to determine observation modalities.
+Utility functions such as `key_is_obs_modality()` rely on this global registry to determine observation modalities.

 - **process_obs(obs_dict)**